The Generalized Second Law implies a Quantum Singularity Theorem: Does it still work for Quantum Gravity?

-This leaves the analysis of region $R$.
-In order for the GSL to be well-defined, it is necessary that the concept of a causal horizon still exist.
-The notion is clearly defined in the strong semiclassical regime due to the existence of a Lorentzian spacetime.
-For a quantum Lorentzian manifold, the causal structure becomes fuzzy and thus one might worry about whether the causal horizon is defined.
+This leaves the analysis of the strongly coupled region $Y$, which might be in any of regimes $\#2-4$.
+In order for the GSL to be well defined, it is necessary that the concept of a causal horizon still exist.
+The notion is clearly defined in the strong semiclassical regime (\#2) due to the existence of a Lorentzian spacetime.
+For a quantum Lorentzian manifold (\#3), the causal structure becomes fuzzy and thus one might worry about whether the causal horizon is defined.
 Let us assume the following correspondence principles: A) that the requirement in general relativity that coordinates be smooth is merely for technical convenience, and that therefore one can consistently formulate general relativity to be covariant under the choice of arbitrary continuous coordinates, not just diffeomorphisms, B) that for any way of consistently gauge-fixing classical general relativity, there is a corresponding way to gauge-fix a quantum Lorentzian manifold, without introducing an anomaly into the true diffeomorphism-invariance of the theory.

 Let there be some locus of points $L$ defined by some generally covariant prescription.
 Then $\partial I^-(L)$ is a continuous (but not necessarily smooth) surface of codimension 1.
 By assumption A above it is consistent to gauge-fix general relativity using a coordinate system in which one coordinate $x$ satisfies $x = 0$ at $\partial I^-(L)$.
 In this coordinate system the horizon location is in a well-defined, fixed position in space, and therefore does not fluctuate in its position.
 If $L$ is taken to be a future-infinite worldline defined by any coordinate invariant prescription, this shows that the notion of a future horizon is well-defined.
 The GSL can then be defined to require that any such future causal horizon have nondecreasing entropy, at least in the semiclassical region $X$ where we know how to define $S_\mathrm{gen}$.